fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 **VARDESC**: description to associate to the variable

-## DeleteVariable.yml
+## DeleteVariable.yaml

-This template remove a variable at the project level and requires the followin inputs:
+This template is a ShellScript step template that removes a variable at the project level and requires the followin inputs:

 **API**: API token to access to the project - mandatory
 **VARNAME**: Variable name/id to be removed - mandatory

-## MarkAsDeployed.yml
+## MarkAsDeployed.yaml

-This template add the service identifier of the deployement stage in which it is used to the list of services deployed for a specific release to the environment of the deployment stage.
+This template is a step group template that adds the service identifier of the deployement stage in which it is used to the list of services deployed for a specific release to the environment of the deployment stage.
 It requires the following inputs:

 **ReleaseName**: The release name for which the service deployed is part of - mandatory
 **ApiKey**: API token to access to the project - mandatory

-## UncheckService.yml
+## UncheckService.yaml

-This template remove the service identifier of the deployement stage in which it is used to the list of services deployed for a specific release to the environment of the deployment stage.
+This template is a step group template that removes the service identifier of the deployement stage in which it is used to the list of services deployed for a specific release to the environment of the deployment stage.
 It requires the following inputs:

 **RELEASE**: The release name for which the service removed was part of - mandatory
+**API**: API token to access to the project - mandatory

+## WaitDependencies.yaml

+This template is a CustomApproval step template that wait until the dependencies requiered by the service, that is deployed in the deployement stage in which it is used, to be declared as deployed.
+It requires the following inputs:

+**RELEASE**: The release name for which the service to be deployed is part of - mandatory
 **API**: API token to access to the project - mandatory